pmlewis/Annotations/AngularJS_for_NET.md

 Page Methods are pretty simple to use, but are restricted to the Web Form you're on.
 You decorate your controller methods on an aspx file with `[WebMethod]`, then you can call it with some Ajax.
 On the client side, WebForms generates client code for using PageMethods, and each method gets namespaced to the `pageMethods` object on the page.
 You then need to include your runat server form and an asp:ScriptManager with `EnablePageMethods="True"`.
 You can then call your Page Methods from your Angular app, but always remember on your callback functions you supply to each client Web Method call to end it with `$scope.$apply()` to rebind the updated model to your page.

+If you're are using a service to call a page method, and you don't have access to `$scope`, you can reinitialize Angular by passing the `$rootScope` service to your service and call `$rootScope.$apply()`, however this is kind of hacky.

+To save things using Page Methods, you call your Page Method from the client passing the needed parameters, and save as usual from your Web Forms code.

 ## Getting Ready for Prod - Using Grunt within Visual Studio ##

 * Must have Node and Grunt installed on the building machine in order to use Grunt